jquirossoto/node-typescript-express-ecs/README.md

 ## Description
 Express API developed in Typescript and deployed to ECS Fargate that sits behind a private Application Load Balancer and is exposed to the world using an Http API Gateway.
 This repo includes the CloudFormation template the defines all the resources.

-:warning: This solution its not production ready!
+:warning: This CloudFormation stack its not production ready!
 For example:
 1. The database has been configured to reduce expenses.
 2. The CodeBuild project has been configured to reduce expenses.
 3. The VPC configuration might not fit your requirements.